The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Implications

-\textbf{Simplifying selective caching.} From the reported issues and CI configurations, we observed that excluding sub-directories is complex and error-prone: developers must either list all other sub-directories in the \texttt{cache} directive or use \texttt{before\_cache} to remove unwanted ones.
+\textbf{Simplifying selective caching.} As per RQ\textsubscript{5}, excluding sub-directories is complex and error-prone: developers must either list all other sub-directories in the \texttt{cache} directive or use \texttt{before\_cache} to remove unwanted ones.
 CI services should support more flexible approaches (e.g., wildcards or regex) to reduce configuration effort and errors.